Hip Injury Pain After an Accident: What it Could Mean

 The hip joint does not contain much fluid, so trauma to the area impacts it quite severely.
 Fluids or blood might inflame the region, which causes pain.
-In addition, the inflammation to the hip can also cause the sciatic nerves to swell as a result.
-Pain might be felt at the secondary site although it originated from the primary site of the hips.
+In addition, the inflammation of the hip can also cause the sciatic nerves to swell as a result.
+Pain might be felt at the secondary site although it originates from the primary site of the hips.

 Addressing Hip Pain Injuries